- How to Find a Property

 - extract ducts

 - speakers or any other home automation equipment.

 With first fix complete it is time to plaster, apply plasterboard/dry-lining to ceilings and any stud walls (tacking), and to repair any damaged plasterwork/mouldings.

 In an older building, avoid using modern metal angle beads around arises, unless you want crisp clean lines: instead use timber beads.

 Make sure you protect the stairs and any other vulnerable features while the plasterers are in, as it is a messy job.

 New floor screeds for the ground floor will be laid at this point, usually after plastering to help keep it clean, but some like to screed and then plaster in order to create a neater joint between plaster and floor.

 If you are laying underfloor heating, the pipes or cable elements will usually be laid after plastering, so that the manifolds can be fixed in place, but before screeding so that the pipes and elements are covered.

-Before bringing in any timber products (such as flooring etc.), the plaster and any new screed needs to be allowed to thoroughly dry out.
+If you decide to fit wooden or engineered timber floors in your renovation project there are a few things to bear in mind.
+Before bringing in any timber products (such as flooring etc), the plaster and any new screed needs to be allowed to thoroughly dry out.

 Depending on the time of year this will take from two to six weeks — the longer it can be left, the less the danger of moisture causing problems with second fix joinery and especially wooden floors.